sabreenahmed21/Crud-App/README.md

    ```
 <h3>the project planner :</h3>
  <p>
-    The project is an electronic platform for university students, where the admin can add and delete study materials.
-It also allows users to arrange study materials
+    The project is an electronic platform for university students, where the admin can add , edit and delete study materials and delete  user account.
+It also allows users to arrange study materials , add to cart and delete account
      by title alphabetically.
  </p>
 <h4>Admin Account</h4>